sylvainlapeyrade/academic-kickstart/content/en/authors/admin/_index.md

 +++
 Data Scientist, AI and High Tech Enthusiast.
-<br><br>I am deeply interested in artificial intelligence, machine learning and Game Theory.
+<br><br>I am deeply interested in artificial intelligence, multiagent systems and Game Theory.
 <br>I undertake many projects related to these fields.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.